-The Master of Divinity degree has a time limit of six years for completion.
+The Master of Divinity degree has a time limit of six (6) years for completion.
+Time spent in a leave of absence does not count toward the six-year limit for the M.Div. program.
 If additional time is needed to complete a degree, the student must submit the "Request for Extension of Six-Year Time Limit" form and a proposal for the completion of the degree.
 The student consults with his/her advisor and provides the written request to the academic office for consideration.
-Extensions may require additional course work.
+Extensions may require additional coursework.